Project Management Overview

 - Problem solver

-Through ECPI’s year-round schedule, you could earn a Bachelor of Science Degree in Organizational Leadership with a Concentration in Project Management in as little as 2.5 years.
+Through ECPI’s year-round schedule, you could earn a Bachelor of Science Degree in Organizational Leadership with a Track in Project Management in as little as 2.5 years.

-What can you do with a concentration in Project Management?
+What can you do with a track in Project Management?
 Potential career tracks include:

 - Certified Project Manager